 I highly recommend a visit to Essex Culinary Resort & Spa with the kids.
 At the end of our few days, we were refreshed and reacquainted with the value of good, wholesome food.
 The resort offers all kinds of packages, from spa getaways to five-night stays.

 We can help!
 Our family-friendly hotel review of Essex Culinary Resort & Spa has more information about why this property works so well for families.
 Use the Check Availability button to reach out for Best Available Rates, and one of our Family Vacation Consultants will follow up with you to advise about any additional questions you may have regarding a stay here.

 Editor’s Note: Holly was provided with a media stay to facilitate this review and others.
-As always, all opinions are her own.
-Photos by Holly Rosen Fink except where noted.
+As always, all opinions are our own on Ciao Bambino.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!